ERGO-Code/HiGHS/README.md

 `make install`

-from the build folder installs the library in `lib/`, as well as all header files in `include/`.
+from the build folder installs the library in `lib/`, as well as all header files in directories rooted at `include/highs/`.
 For a custom installation in `install_folder` run

 `cmake -DCMAKE_INSTALL_PREFIX=install_folder ..`